 90% of this work is now off-line

 which they publish on their own sites with no respect to myself

-who has spent years researching this information.
+who has spent decades researching this information.